Skip to main content

 For the C-Suite (CEO/CTO/GC):

-The European Accessibility Act (EAA) is not a set of "guidelines."
-It is a directive requiring equal access to products and services for persons with disabilities.
-Unlike the ADA in the US, which relies largely on case law, the EAA is written into hard law.
-It mandates that specific products and services must comply with the EN 301 549 standard (the European equivalent of WCAG 2.1 AA) to be legally sold or used in the EU.
+The European Accessibility Act (EAA) is not a set of guidelines.
+It is a law that requires equal access to products and services for people with disabilities.
+Unlike the ADA in the US, which is mostly shaped by court decisions, the EAA is written directly into law.
+It requires that certain products and services meet the EN 301 549 standard (the European version of WCAG 2.1 AA) before they can be legally sold or used in the EU.

 The Core Mandate:

-Any business selling products or services on the EU market must ensure they are "perceivable, operable, understandable, and robust."
-This applies regardless of where the company is headquartered.
-If you sell to Europe, you comply with Europe.
+Any business selling products or services in the EU must make sure they are perceivable, operable, understandable, and robust.
+This applies no matter where the company is based.
+If you sell to Europe, you must comply with European law.

-• Native OS Complexity: iOS (VoiceOver) and Android (TalkBack) operate differently than browser-based screen readers.
-A "responsive" website does not cover a native app's accessibility debt.
+• iOS (VoiceOver) and Android (TalkBack) work very differently from browser-based screen readers.
+Making a website responsive does not fix accessibility issues in a native app.

 Scope & Industries: Who Is Affected?